-It is a super fun craft to make, and your kids can also play with these paper dolls.
+It is a super fun craft to make with young ones.
+What’s more, your kids can play with these paper dolls.

-Make a super easy craft that will make a fabulous keepsake as well as a fun home decoration.
+Make a super easy craft that will make a fabulous keepsake and a fun home decoration.

 Three Kings Day Recipes